AbhiRehal/GithubCLITool/README.md

 # Running the programme

 This programme is run from the terminal by executing the command **python3 multitudesCLI.py** (macOS) or **python multitudesCLI.py** (Windows).
 When running on Windows, make sure you navigate to the correct directory before exectuing the command to start the programme.
-When the programme begins, the terminal will be cleared and you will be met with the [following screen](https://github.com/AbhiRehal/GithubCLITool/blob/main/READMEImages/p1.PNG).
+When the programme begins, the terminal will be cleared and you will be met with the following [screen](https://github.com/AbhiRehal/GithubCLITool/blob/main/READMEImages/p1.PNG).

-You will be asked the owner of the repositry you would like to query and the name of the repositry you would like you query.
+You will be asked the to enter the **owner** of the repositry and the **name** of the repositry that you would like to query.
+Once you enter the requests, you will be met with an output that looks similar to [this](https://github.com/AbhiRehal/GithubCLITool/blob/main/READMEImages/p2.PNG).
+At this point you can press **y/Y** to requery a repositry or you can hit **enter/return** to exit the program.
+If the inputs you enter result in an error, you will be informed in the terminal.